darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 * // expect add routes to update and delete comments.
 * // add buttons to do update and delete comment.
 * // add middleware to protect update and delete unless logged in as owner.

+* // next: only allow comment edit ad delete if logged in as author of the comment.
 ### 360. Note about Comment Destroy lecture
 ### 361. Comment Destroy
 ### 362. Comment Authorization